corydozen/serverless-cdk-cicd/08/README.md

 You can try using the existing `admin@example.com` (`Passw0rd!`) account.
 It will kinda work, but not fully because the email address hasn't been verified.
 So let's just create a new user.

 Click on `Create Account` to create a new user.
 Enter your email address, a password, and some info for `first name` and `last name`.
 That should trigger Cognito to send you and email with a verification code.
-Find that email, put it in the next prompt, and you should be logged into your site!
+Find that email, put its code in the next prompt, and you should be logged into your site!

 ### Conclusion <a name="conclusion"></a>